 - Know how to filter and decode complex data into relevant information

 - Understand how to communicate with key stakeholders

 While common to both roles, these abilities will be applied differently in each field of expertise.

 The unique qualities of a data analyst

-Data analysis is objective, with the intention of reporting relevant information with impartiality.
-When answering questions asked by business teams, the Analyst strives to eliminate bias in processing data for that purpose.
-On the other hand, data interpretation is subjective and influenced by the worldview of the Data Scientist.
+Data analysis is objective, characterized by the intention to report relevant information with impartiality.
+When answering questions asked by business teams, the analyst strives to eliminate bias in processing data for that purpose.
+On the other hand, data interpretation is subjective and influenced by the worldview of the data scientist.
 They take processed data and rely on their advanced business acumen to make predictions that will create value in business.

 Business Intelligence (BI)